Chapter 14 BWV 146 Wir müssen durch viel Trübsal

 Another question is, who would have played the organ solos in C 146?
 Might Bach have been looking for a vehicle for one of his students or sons?
 The solo organ part, adapted from the harpsichord concerto, was simplified in various bars, particularly making the left hand part easier; for example, the original two-part writing immediately following the ritornello is now reduced to one line and the arabesques from the cadenza (bars 166/171) have become held chords.
 But this may simply have been Bach adapting to the different and more sustained sound of the organ.
 It is quite possible that he expected the player to improvise idiomatic patters upon the chords from bar 166.
 Furthermore, he strengthened the instrumental support (originally just strings) by adding three oboes, mostly doubling but with a degree of independence.

 However, the general structure of the movement and most of the figuration was unaltered.
 It remains one of the most focussed of Bach′s extended movements, developed with great economy from a mere six bars of ritornello melody, initially stated without harmony.
-The dramatic power of the lengthy cadenza is, if anything, intensified when played on organ rather than harpsichord.
+The dramatic power of the lengthy cadenza is, if anything, even more intense when played on organ rather than harpsichord.

-The sustained power and energy of this fine movement must have declared in no uncertain terms, the Cantor is back!
+The sustained power and energy of this fine movement must have declared to everybody in no uncertain terms, the Cantor is back!